 Take The Correct Prenatal Vitamins

 Prenatal vitamins differ from regular multivitamins because they have the requirements necessary for both yourself and your child.
 Two of the more important elements of these vitamins are folic acid and iron, which are almost universally included because it’s difficult to get them from a balanced diet alone.
 Getting enough Folic acid (a B vitamin) at the beginning and late stages of pregnancy can reduce your baby’s risk of neural tube problems by up to 70%.
+If you aren’t sure about what you should take though, then it’s important that you should speak to your doctor.
+If you don’t have a doctor then you can always check out someone like this prenatal foxtrail family medicine office for more information on what you should do next.

 Folic acid at certain stages of pregnancy can reduce baby’s risk of neural tube problems by up to 70%…TWEET IT